DrKrar/GeoEfficiency.jl/README.md

 ## Requirements
  *  Julia 0.6 or above.
- *  QuadGK 0.1.2 or above, will be installed automatically while the package Installtion.
+ *  QuadGK 0.1.2 or above, will be installed automatically while the package Installation.
- *  Compat 0.26.0 or above, will be installed automatically while the package Installtion.
+ *  Compat 0.26.0 or above, will be installed automatically while the package Installation.

 ## Download and Install the Package
-The package is registered in an officially METADATA.jl and so can be installed throgh the Julia package system by running
+The package is registered in an officially METADATA.jl and so can be installed through the Julia package system by running

 ```julia
 julia> Pkg.add("GeoEfficiency")